ErezWeiss1/Trending_Movies/README.md

 <p>The goal of this project is to create web page containing the top 10 trending 4K/x265/HDR movies from the public torrent tracker rarbg.to, automating the task of finding a good movie to watch at the end of the day.<br></p>

-The raw data is gathered using the API:
+<p>The raw data is gathered using the API:

 https://torrentapi.org/apidocs_v2.txt?app_id=lol